Abhityagi16/SDC-Traffic-Sign-Classifier/writeup.md

 I used an iterative approach for the optimization of validation accuracy:

-1. As an initial model architecture the original LeNet model from the course was chosen.
-In order to tailor the architecture for the traffic sign classifier usecase I adapted the input so that it accepts the colow images from the training set with shape (32,32,3) and I modified the number of outputs so that it fits to the 43 unique labels in the training set.
-The training accuracy was **83.5%** and my test traffic sign "pedestrians" was not correctly classified.
-  (used hyper parameters: EPOCHS=10, BATCH_SIZE=128, learning_rate = 0,001, mu = 0, sigma = 0.1)
+- As an initial model architecture the original LeNet model from the course was chosen.
+The training accuracy was **81.5%** (used hyper parameters: EPOCHS=10, BATCH_SIZE=128, learning_rate = 0.001, mu = 0, sigma = 0.1)

-1. After adding the grayscaling preprocessing the validation accuracy increased to **91%** (hyperparameter unmodified)
+- After adding the grayscaling preprocessing the validation accuracy increased to **91%** (hyperparameter unmodified)

-1. The additional normalization of the training and validation data resulted in a minor increase of validation accuracy: **91.8%** (hyperparameter unmodified)
+- The additional normalization of the training and validation data resulted in a minor increase of validation accuracy: **91.8%** (hyperparameter unmodified)

-1. reduced learning rate and increased number of epochs. validation accuracy = **94%** (EPOCHS = 30, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)
+- reduced learning rate and increased number of epochs. validation accuracy = **94%** (EPOCHS = 30, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)

-1. overfitting. added dropout layer after relu of final fully connected layer: validation accuracy = **94,7%** (EPOCHS = 30, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)
+- overfitting. added dropout layer after relu of final fully connected layer: validation accuracy = **94,7%** (EPOCHS = 30, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)

-1. still overfitting. added dropout after relu of first fully connected layer.
+- still overfitting. added dropout after relu of first fully connected layer.
 Overfitting reduced but still not good

-1. added dropout before validation accuracy = 0.953 validation accuracy = **95,3%**
+- added dropout validation accuracy = **95,3%**
    (EPOCHS = 50, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)

-1. further reduction of learning rate and increase of epochs. validation accuracy = **97,5%** (EPOCHS = 150, BATCH_SIZE = 128, rate = 0,0006, mu = 0, sigma = 0.1)
+- further reduction of learning rate and increase of epochs. validation accuracy = **96.5%** (EPOCHS = 150, BATCH_SIZE = 128, rate = 0,0006, mu = 0, sigma = 0.1)

 ### Test a Model on New Images